jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 3 - Adding Page Level Content/3-use-semantic-elements.md

 ## Time

-The `<time>` element allows content which displays a date, time, or duration to marked up via the ISO 8601 standard.
+The `<time>` element allows content which displays a date, time, or duration to be marked up via the ISO 8601 standard.

 While people can understand dates and times in any number of ways, machines can't.
 The `<time>` element is a consistent and unambiguous way to provide dates and times, which means assistive technologies will reliably read it as it's presented in a machine-readable format.